 USC YearbookEl Rodeo, USC’s yearbook, highlights events of the year.
 Students may pre-order copies of El Rodeo during the fall semester by visiting www.uscelrodeo.com.
 The yearbook is distributed in the late spring.
 The El Rodeo office is located in the Student Union Building, Room 405, (213) 740-2707.

-Radio StationKSCRadio is the official campus radio station broadcasting live at 1560 AM.
-KSCR is also available live via the Internet and can be accessed at kscr.org.
-It is the student source for music, news, sports and information.
-Located on the first floor of Marks Hall, the station broadcasts seven days a week.
+Radio StationKXSC Radio is the official campus student radio station broadcasting live at 1560 AM.
+KXSC is also available live via the Internet and can be accessed at kxsc.org.
+It is the student source for music, news, sports and campus information.
+Located in the basement of the Ronald Tutor Campus Center, the station broadcasts seven days a week.
 Students may work in sales, engineering, public relations and programming.
-Call 740-KSCR (740-5727) for music requests and additional information.
+Call (213) 740-1483 for music requests and additional information.

 Nicknamed The Spirit of Troy, the band presents a new, energetic halftime show at every home football game and sends a portion of the band to each away football game — with the full band traveling annually to the Bay Area and biennially to South Bend, Indiana for the game against Notre Dame.

 The Trojan Marching Band is the only collegiate marching band to possess two platinum albums for its collaboration with the rock group Fleetwood Mac on the hit single “Tusk.”
-The band also recorded the single “Hit That” for the punk band The Offspring in 2003.
-The Spirit of Troy has traveled to five continents for such events as the 50th Anniversary of D-Day in Normandy and the World Expositions in Australia, Spain, Portugal and Japan.
-For more information about the Trojan Marching Band, please visit its Web site www.uscband.com.
+In 2010, the band also performed at the Coachella music festival with the metal group Coheed and Cambria.
+The Spirit of Troy has traveled to 17 countries on five continents for such events as the 50th Anniversary of D-Day in Normandy and World Expositions in Australia, Spain, Portugal, Japan and China.
+For more information about the Trojan Marching Band, please visit its Website www.uscband.com.

 Travel ServiceSTA Travel is USC’s designated student travel agency.
-STA is located in the University Village and provides a complete range of travel services to the entire USC community, particularly to the cost-conscious student consumer.
+STA is located in University Gateway and provides a complete range of travel services to the entire USC community, particularly to the cost-conscious student consumer.

 STA Travel is the world’s largest student travel agency, operating more than 200 travel agencies on or near university campuses around the world.
-Visit STA Travel in the University Village (across from Burger King and near Gate #1) or call (213) 743-4782 (4STA).
+Visit STA Travel in University Gateway (next door to Subway) or call (213) 254-2662.
 STA Travel is open Monday, Tuesday, Thursday and Friday, 9 a.m.-6 p.m., and Wednesday, 10 a.m.-6 p.m.
 Further information is available at www.statravel.com.